top of page

 • Encouraging comfortable movement patterns

 Osteopathic care often focuses on supporting the body’s natural adaptations during pregnancy.
+By improving how the pelvis, spine, and hips move together, treatment may help reduce mechanical strain and improve comfort during daily activity.

 Physiotherapy